IEvangelist/davidpine.net/content/blog/asp-net-core-security-unit-testing.md

 Here was the thought process to write a unit test that could ensure that I'm not forgetful.

 - Load all assemblies into the current `AppDomain`
 - Of all the loaded assemblies, get all the controller types
   - Of those controller types, get the ones that are missing the `AuthorizeAttribute`
   - Of the unauthorized controller types, get the `HttpMethodAttribute` methods
-    - If missing both the `AuthorizeAttribute` and `AllowAnonymousAttribute` - __fail__ <i class="fa fa-frown-o"></i>
+  - If missing both the `AuthorizeAttribute` and `AllowAnonymousAttribute` - __fail__ {{< i fa-frown-o >}}

 ### Codify

 So, our step one is to load all assemblies into the current `AppDomain`.
 This makes some assumptions.
 It assumes that our test project will have a reference to the __ASP.NET Core Web API__ project, so that its `.dll` will be available to us for loading (in our `bin` directory).
 We will also assume the root namespace we're looking for, we should know this anyway as we follow naming conventions and we're the owner of the corresponding project.

 ```csharp
 public class ActionTests